AngCamp/CampbellMurphy2024/README.md

 The code outputs the following set of files for each session.
 ![](RepoImages/Figure_3_revision2_withabackground.png)
 *Schematic showing the output file structure for each SWR session, including event files, metadata, and channel selection information organized by probe and session.
-The file names have wild cards in them (k = Probe ID wild card, n = CA1 Pyramidal Cell Layer Channel ID wildcard, t1 and t2 = the non-Hp control Channel ID wildcards)*
+The file names have wild cards in them (k = Probe ID wild card, n = CA1 Pyramidal Cell Layer Channel ID wildcard, t1 and t2 = the non-Hp control Channel ID wildcards).*

 #### Filters